Your own wallet, short and sweet:

 For extra safety, there are accessories in the form of hardware to the wallet that works almost like a bank’s security token device.
 Trezor provides a “hardware-wallet” with a USB connection.
 This might be worth investing in to keep your bitcoin safe.

 It should also be easy to access your bitcoin when you want to shop, buy or sell bitcoin.
 To make use of bitcoin as easily as other kinds of currency, you can store wallet in your phone.
 With an app you can always access your bitcoin and it will be easy to use them in physical shops, cafés and bars that accept bitcoin.

 As mentioned above, there are both “hardware wallets” and virtual wallets.
 Local wallets are locally stored as a file and/or a program on your computer.
 Remember to backup your local wallet in case the computer crashes.
 Examples of this kind of wallet are Armory and Bitcoin Core.

 Another kind are e-wallets.
 With these, you do not have to worry about taking care of the security, since it is managed by a company.
 It is important to be extra careful when choosing such a wallet, because you are giving the company access to your bitcoin.
 This is not the kind of wallet that we recommend.

 There are also wallets that take advantage of the benefits of both, so-called hybrids.
 The perks of being able to access your wallet from any device exist, but at the same time you do not have to give out all control over your wallet to a third party.
 Here, your private key is encrypted before it is sent to the server.
 The server can thus never gain access to your password.
 It is also why it is not possible to reset the password on such a service, so if you forget your password, you will no longer have access to your bitcoin.

 As previously mentioned, there are also mobile wallets that come in three different types: “local”, “e-wallets” and “hybrids”.
-Examples of mobile wallets are Jaxx and Breadwallet (BRD).
+Example of mobile wallet is Jaxx.